Comp-coder-4/E-Commerce_Cleaning/00_README.md

 # <ins>E-Commerce Transactions Cleaning Project</ins> :computer:

-**This Project is a work in progress.
-The following is the cleaning work done this far 😃:**

 The dataset looks at E-Commerce transactions across categories of products.
 It gives details such as order status and amount spent in each transaction.

 ______________________________________
 The data source provides a messy e-commerce sales table

 ## Business Objective: Clean the sales data